 Fairfield Gardens describe their lip balm on their website as “Award-Winning 100% Natural, British Lip Balm.
 Made in Britain using British ingredients” and say “More than 75% of the ingredients we use have been grown or produced in the UK.”
 They also say “all of the lip balms are manufactured and packaged in Wales”.
 Their lip balm is competitively priced.
 Many of the other lip balm brands that you will find on the high street such as Burt’s Bees, Nivea, Chapstick and Lypsel are foreign owned and foreign made – http://www.fairfieldgardens.co.uk

-Wilko (Wilkinson) sell a number of British made items including motor oil, bicycle cleaners and oils (lubes), paint, dustpan and brushes, plastic containers, washing-up bowls, sink drainers, rubbish bins, mops, DIY fillers, paint roller sets, hand cream, toner, etc – https://www.wilko.com
+Wilko (Wilkinson) sell a good number of quality British made items including various motor oils, car wash liquids, car cleaning sponges, 3-in1 type oil, power steering fluid, brake fluid, bicycle cleaners and oils (lubes), bicycle tyre sealant, various paints, dustpan and brushes, plastic containers, washing-up bowls, sink drainers, rubbish bins, mops, DIY fillers, paint roller sets, hand cream, hand cleaning gel, toner, deodorant, garden bird peanuts, bird seed, etc. Many of their own brand products are made in the UK.
+Check the packaging in-store – https://www.wilko.com

-Tesco have many of their products made for them in the UK (but by no means all – check the label before buying) and in health and beauty this includes for example the products pictured below.
+Tesco have many of their products made for them in the UK including many foodstuffs (but by no means all – check the label before buying) and in health and beauty this includes for example the products pictured below.
 Tesco is not the place to buy your solid soaps bars by the way.
 On19th October 2015, I could not find a single British made bar of soap in Tesco.
 All their own brand soaps were made in China and none of their brand name soaps were UK made.
+Since then Tesco do now sell a British made soap.

 Sainsbury’s Basics Roll On Deodorant os produced in the UK.